 2. Cockpits, backoffice apps, assisted service module

-3. Customers login/registration
+3. Customer login/registration

 4. Payments